What Are The Four Main Interfering Agents

 Biological Agents: The Living Threat

 Biological agents represent a category that often dominates discussions about health crises and environmental degradation.
-Which means pathogens such as viruses, bacteria, fungi, and parasites exert profound influence by directly attacking biological systems, whether human, animal, or plant.
+Pathogens such as viruses, bacteria, fungi, and parasites exert profound influence by directly attacking biological systems, whether human, animal, or plant.
 The spread of infectious diseases, for example, can destabilize populations, disrupt economies, and strain healthcare systems, as seen in pandemics like the COVID-19 outbreak or the ongoing challenges posed by antibiotic-resistant strains.

 Chemical Agents: The Invisible Burden